 NOTE 1: If the SRB indicated by reportingSRB is not available or if reportingSRB is absent and SRB4 is not available, the UE may store application layer measurement report containers until the SRB is available.
 The UE may discard reports when the memory reserved for storing application layer measurement report containers becomes full.
 Reports with lower appLayerMeasPriority are discarded first.
 If equal or no appLayerMeasPriority is configured, older reports are discarded first.

-NOTE 2: If the SRB indicated by ran-VisibleReportingSRB is not available, the UE discards RAN visible application layer measurement reports.
+NOTE 2: If the SRB indicated by ran-VisibleReportingSRB is not available or if ran-VisibleReportingSRB is absent and SRB4 is not available, the UE discards RAN visible application layer measurement reports.

 CHANGE ENDS